-So named because of a carved Oak statue that once crowned the archway leading to the Liberties.
-It has long since disappeared, how and why no-one knows.
+So named because of the carved Oak statue that once crowned the archway leading to the Liberties.
+It has long since disappeared, how and why, no-one knows.

 Bottled at 46%, Oak Devil is a blend of Malt and Grain Whiskies aged for three years in ex-bourbon casks.
 Retails around £35.

 Smell: Caramel and honey.
 Vanilla.
 Burnt toast.
 Cereal and oatcakes.
 Fruity top notes – cherry and raspberry.

 Taste: Honey again.
 Caramel.
 Berries / forest fruits.
 Buttery bourbon.
 Flour and grain husks.